Valley of Peace, Belize

 When the project initiated, life in the community was simple.
 It only had one primary school, so students wishing to further their education had to travel to a high school in Belmopan on a tractor-pulled cart.
 Now, Valley of Peace has a strong education base.
 It has two pre-schools, two primary schools and a high school.
 Students are now able to do their research in the local library or in an internet café.

 Most of the men in the community still engage in peasant farming for food and income.
 Now, the community is a predominant supplier of fruits and vegetables to the Belmopan Market.
 However, a large part of the younger generation is moving away from farming.
 Many young people are now going to high school and university to become skilled in various areas.
 People in the village engage in various activities that keep them busy.
 For recreation, the village has a complete park with a playground.
 It also has three major churches which have many practicing members who engage in spiritual-related functions.
 In 2003, Valley of Peace was considered by the UNHCR as the largest refugee community in Belize.

+Demographics

+At the time of the 2010 census, Valley of Peace had a population of 2,111.
+Of these, 81.7% were Mestizo, 14.2% Ketchi Maya, 2.4% Mixed, 0.7% Mopan Maya, 0.4% Creole, 0.2% Mennonite, 0.1% Asian and 0.1% Caucasian.